Fifth wave Russian emigration

 The fifth wave of Russian emigration (also Putin's emigration, sometimes "Putin's exodus") is emigration from Russia during the rule of Vladimir Putin.
 Researchers count the fifth wave either from the 2000s, when the composition of emigrants changed qualitatively and educated, promising people began to leave Russia; or from the mass protests of the early 2010s, Putin's return to the presidency and the establishment of a repressive authoritarian regime.
 In 2022, after the invasion of Ukraine and mobilization Russia went through two peaks of emigration, which became the largest in the modern history of the country.
-As of 2020, according to the UN, in terms of the number of emigrants in absolute numbers, Russia ranks 3rd in the world (10.65 million people or 6.8% of the population) after India 17.79 million people or 1.3% of the population) and Mexico (11.07 million people or 7.9% of the population).
-As of 2021, according to UN estimates, more than 10 million people of Russian descent live abroad (see Russian diaspora); this is the third largest figure in the world after the Indian and Mexican diasporas.
+As of 2020, according to the UN, in terms of the number of emigrants in absolute numbers, Russia ranks 3rd in the world (10.65 million people or 6.8% of the population) after India (17.79 million people or 1.3% of the population) and Mexico (11.07 million people or 7.9% of the population).

 Until 2022

 Background

-In the history of Russia in the 20th century, it is customary to distinguish four major waves of emigration: the White emigration during the Civil War and the 1920s (according to various estimates, from 1.4 to 2.9 million people); those who did not return to the USSR after World War II (0.5-1.5 million); the emigration of Soviet Jews, Germans and other peoples in the 1960s-1980s (about 576 thousand); as well as mass emigration from Russia after collapse of the USSR (to the USA, Canada, Israel, Germany and Finland alone in 1992-1999 - 805 thousand, the total number is estimated at up to 2.5 million).
-Some researchers consider the Jewish emigration of 1881-1914, caused by pogroms, political and religious oppression (1.9 million, one of the largest waves of emigration to the United States in history) to be a separate wave).
+In the history of Russia in the 20th century, it is customary to distinguish four major waves of emigration: the White emigration during the Civil War and the 1920s (according to various estimates, from 1.4 to 2.9 million people); those who did not return to the USSR after World War II (0.5–1.5 million); the emigration of Soviet Jews, Germans and other peoples in the 1960s–1980s (about 576 thousand); as well as mass emigration from Russia after collapse of the USSR (to the USA, Canada, Israel, Germany and Finland alone in 1992–1999 – 805 thousand, the total number is estimated at up to 2.5 million).
+Some researchers consider the Jewish emigration of 1881–1914, caused by pogroms, political and religious oppression (1.9 million, one of the largest waves of emigration to the United States in history) to be a separate wave).

 The emigration of the 1990s began with ethnic and repatriation, but in the second half of the decade it acquired a pronounced economic character.
 Western countries willingly granted refugee status to residents of the former USSR, supported the departure of qualified specialists with various grants and assistance programs.
 By the 2000s, these privileges were abolished, which led to a general reduction in the emigration flow, but new selection criteria appeared.